 Most tourists are keen, rightly, to take a boat trip on the Seine.
-The faithful old Bateaux-Mouches is the best-known operator.
-Leaving from the Embarcadère du Pont de l’Alma on the Right Bank in the 8e boats take you past the major Seine-side sights, such as Notre-Dame and the Louvre.
-The night-time cruises use lights to illuminate the streetscapes that are so bright they almost blind passers-by – much more fun on board than off – and at all times a narration in several languages blares out.
-The outrageously priced lunch and dinner trips, for which “correct” dress is mandatory, are probably best avoided.
-Bateaux-Mouches has many competitors, all much of a muchness and detailed in Pariscope under “Croisières” in the “Promenades et Loisirs” section.
+One good option is the Batobus; otherwise Bateaux-Mouches is the best-known operator.
+Leaving from the Embarcadère du Pont de l’Alma on the Right Bank in the 8e, boats take you past the major Seine-side sights, such as Notre-Dame and the Louvre, complete with commentary.
+Night-time cruises use dazzling lights to illuminate the streetscapes – much more fun for people on board than passing pedestrians.
+The pricey lunch and dinner trips are best avoided.
+Bateaux-Mouches has many competitors, all much of a muchness, including Bateaux Parisiens, Vedettes de Paris and Bateaux-Vedettes du Pont-Neuf.

 Another option, which takes you past less-visited sights, is to take a canal boat trip.
 Canauxrama offers a number of narrated cruises on the St-Martin, Ourcq and St-Denis canals, along with the Seine and the River Marne.
 Paris Canal is the company to offer cruises that ally the charm of Canal Saint Martin, and its locks, to the majesty of the major monuments on the Seine.
 With Paris Canal, you can Cruise Paris differently, from Musée d’Orsay to Bassin de la Villette.